oremanj/greenback/docs/source/principle.rst

-requires the Python interpreter to be aware of each place where execution of a generator or async function might be suspended, and performance and comprehensibility both argue against allowing such suspensions to occur in any operation.
+requires the Python interpreter to be aware of each place where execution of a generator or async function might be suspended, and performance and comprehensibility both argue against allowing such suspensions to occur in every operation.

 Sounds like we're out of luck, then.
 Or are we?